-Popular travel guide Lonely Planet recently painted a less than perfect picture of Northern Ontario cities.
+Popular travel guide Lonely Planet once painted a less than perfect picture of Northern Ontario cities.
 According to the CBC, the well-known travel guide’s scathing reviews of North Bay, Sudbury, Sault Ste.
 Marie, and Wawa include depictions such as “dreary,” “middle of nowhere,” “sketchy,” and “winters out of a Siberian nightmare.”
-Residents, local councillors, and commenters were quick to jump to the north’s defense, noting that Lonely Planet failed to seek out the hidden gems of Northern Ontario, and should reconsider what the region’s immaculate wilderness has to offer—and we agree.
+Residents, local councillors, and commenters were quick to jump to the north’s defence, noting that Lonely Planet failed to seek out the hidden gems of Northern Ontario, and should reconsider what the region’s immaculate wilderness has to offer—and we agree.
 Here are our top five reasons to love Northern Ontario:

 1. Its abundance of lakes and rivers